falsandtru/clientchannel/README.md

 ### Communication and Synchronization

 Linked objects provede send and recv events.
-`send` event will be emitted when a linked object is changed by own thread(tab).
+`send` event is emitted when a linked object is changed by own thread(tab).
-`recv` event will be emitted when a linked object is changed by another thread(tab).
+`recv` event is emitted when a linked object is changed by another thread(tab).

 ```ts
 import { StorageChannel } from 'clientchannel';